Supporting you during the COVID-19 pandemic

 - We are operating our inspection services across the UK and Ireland, where we are able to do so, in line with the restrictions set by the UK and Irish governments, and in accordance with the guidance issued by the HSE, HSA and SAFed:

 - In the UK, we continue to provide inspection services to all customers.
-During June, we will be recommencing equipment inspections in private domestic residential dwelllings (which, until now, have been excluded due to the greater health, safety and welfare risk exposure to our engineer surveyors).
-Inspections are in line with guidance from the HSE on Coronavirus.
+We work to the highest levels of compliance, with risk assessments completed for each site on the day of inspection.
+Our inspections are in line with guidance from the HSE on Coronavirus.

-- In Ireland, we are providing inspection services to all customers, where possible.
-During June, we will be recommencing equipment inspections in private domestic residential dwelllings (which, until now, have been excluded due to the greater health, safety and welfare risk exposure to our engineer surveyors).
-Inspections are in line with guidance from the HSA on Coronavirus.
+- In Ireland, we are providing inspection services to all customers where possible.
+We work to the highest levels of compliance, with risk assessments completed for each site on the day of inspection.
+Our Inspections are in line with guidance from the HSA on Coronavirus.